BueniaDev/Botsashi/README.md

 ## Near-term

-Complete Motorola 68000 support (as of right now, this engine supports only a tiny subset of the M68K instruction set without any interrupt support)
+Complete Motorola 68000 support (as of right now, this engine supports only a subset of the M68K instruction set with only extremely bare-bones exception support)

+## Medium-term

+Feature parity with the [Musashi engine](https://github.com/kstenerud/Musashi)

+## Long-term

+Motorola 68010/68020 support

+Graphical debugger (possibly via Qt5?)

 # License